HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 When it comes to traditional wood decking, the species (or type) of wood you build with impacts the overall performance and longevity of your deck.
 Why?
 Because different types of wood are stronger — or weaker — than others.
 Certain tropical hardwoods, like Ipe, for example, are hardier than common pressure-treated woods like cedar or pine.

-So what size are deck boards made of different types of wood?
-The standard thickness for all types of wood is 1”, however, for weaker woods, choosing a thicker board can give you a sturdier feel.
+So what is the typical thickness of wood deck boards?
+The standard thickness for most types of wood deck boards is 1″; however, for weaker woods, choosing a thicker board can give you a studier feel.

 TimberTech® Advanced PVC MAX Decking